-We further note that the ab initio few-mode approach has advantages already in the usual strong and weak coupling regime, even though phenomenological inputoutput theory is sufficient for a quantitative treatment there.
-Firstly, a rigorous foundation of the method is given.
-This also has the practical consequence that the quantum optical coupling constants can now be calculated from the cavity geometry, instead of being obtained by a fitting procedure.
+coupling regimes, even though phenomenological inputoutput theory is sufficient for a quantitative treatment there.
+First, a rigorous foundation of the method is given, which also has the practical consequence that the quantum optical coupling constants can now be calculated from the cavity geometry instead of being obtained by a fitting procedure.
 The latter may lead to theoretical design opportunities for quantum optical properties of complex structures.
-Secondly, it can already be seen that the toolbox of interacting few-mode and inputoutput theory can be applied straightforwardly without additional complexity.
-After the ab initio Hamiltonian of the non-interacting cavity is obtained, the calculation follows standard methods with minor adjustments (see Sec.
+Second, it can already be seen that the toolbox of interacting few-mode and inputoutput theory can be applied straightforwardly without additional complexity.
+After the ab initio Hamiltonian of the noninteracting cavity is obtained, the calculation follows standard methods with minor adjustments (see Sec.
 VIII A 4).